A Message from John W. Richmond, PhD, Professor and Dean

 - If students enroll part-time, they do not need to enroll in an MULB (part-time students are not eligible for a scholarship)

 - MULB curricular requirements for music majors remain unchanged.
 Students will still need to complete the total number of MULB requirements listed on their degree plan (not enrolling in an MULB does not mean the degree requirement is waived)

 - For students who are on a music scholarship and are enrolled full-time, the scholarship requirement for MULB participation is waived for Spring 2021 - students will not lose their scholarship for non-participation in an MULB for the Spring 2021 semester.

 Unable to Enter the US:

-- The student must be newly admitted to their degree program for Fall 2020.
+- The student must be newly admitted to their degree program for Spring 2021.

-- The student must remain in their home country for Fall 2020.
+- The student must remain in their home country for Spring 2021.

-- The student must complete the Remote Start e-Form to begin the enrollment process and must enroll in coursework in Fall 2020.
+- The student must complete the Remote Start e-Form to begin the enrollment process and must enroll in coursework in Spring 2021.

 - The College of Music will allow students who participate in Remote Start to receive their music scholarship awards, even if enrolled part-time, however UNT academic scholarships will be forfeited with part-time or non-enrollment.